UCL-BLIC/legion-buildscripts/cytofpipe/v1.0/README.md

 /home/user/Scratch/my_cytof_analyses/config.txt
 ```

-To run the pipeline in "clustering" mode, just go to the my_cytof_analyses folder and run:
+To run the pipeline in "clustering" mode with default parameters, just go to the my_cytof_analyses folder and run:

-`$ cytofpipe --clustering inputfiles results markers.txt config.txt`
+`$ cytofpipe --clustering -i inputfiles -o results -m markers.txt`

 That will crate a new folder called “results” that will contain all the results of the analysis.

-Similarly, to run the pipeline in "citrus" mode (with asinh cofactor = 5 for transformation):
+Similarly, to run the pipeline in "scaffold" mode with default parameters:

-`$ cytofpipe --citrus inputfiles conditions.txt results markers.txt 5`
+`$ cytofpipe --scaffold -i inputfiles --ref file1.fcs -o results -m markers.txt`

-Finally, to run the pipeline in "scaffold" mode (using 'file1.fcs' as reference and asinh_cofactor = 5):
+Finally, to run the pipeline in "citrus" mode with default parameters:

-`$ cytofpipe --scaffold inputfiles file1.fcs results markers.txt 5`
+`$ cytofpipe --citrus -i inputfiles --cond conditions.txt -o results -m markers.txt`

 <br />